two-torial/two-torial/docs/games/bemani/museca/1plushalf/setup.md

 !!! warning "Have any other errors?"

-	Check out the [Common Problems/Tips](problems.md) section and [Error Code](/errorcodes/bemani.md) section to resolve any issues not seen in this guide to greater depth.
+	Check out the [Troubleshooting](troubleshooting.md) and [Error Code](/errorcodes/bemani.md) sections to resolve any issues not seen in this guide to greater depth.